H4HWV2011/msjarvis-public-docs/thesis/12-neurobiological-architecture.md

 ## 12.1 Qualia Engine and Neurobiological Brain

 In this system, “qualia” refers to Ms. Jarvis’s internal, narrative representation of what is happening—what is “on her mind”—constructed from text content and context features, not to any claim of subjective experience.
+As shown in Figure 12.1, the Qualia Engine sits at the center of the neurobiological pipeline, downstream of safety and identity layers and upstream of the consciousness bridge.
 The **Qualia Engine** is implemented as a FastAPI‑based **experience synthesis and context summarization service**.
 In its standalone form it exposes a health endpoint and a processing endpoint that accept content and return a structured bundle of fields such as emotional resonance, extracted meaning, and an expanded “experience” narrative derived from the same input.

 In the running system, the Qualia Engine is also embedded inside the `neurobiologicalbrain` package and orchestrated by the **Neurobiological Master Integration** service.
 That master calls the qualia layer via a dedicated endpoint (currently `/experience`) with payloads of the form: